 When selling or buying property, there are various transactions involved which attract fees and taxes.
-It’s interesting how most of the buyers turn a blind eye when venturing into the real estate industry.
-This then leads them to experiencing total blackout on the transaction fees included when buying property.
+It’s interesting how most buyers turn a blind eye when venturing into the real estate industry.
+This then leads them to experience a total blackout on the transaction fees included when buying property.
 Due diligence is a crucial factor that any buyer should not ignore so as to make informed decisions.

 In Kenya, beyond the price of the house, a buyer has more costs to pay for.
 These are known as transaction costs.
 A transaction fee incurs during the course of acquiring the property.
-While some transaction costs are fixed, other costs are valuable based on:location of the property, the type of real estate, the documents you need, commission fees and fees charged by the professionals you choose to work with.
+While some transaction costs are fixed, other costs are valued based on: the location of the property, the type of real estate, the documents you need, commission fees and fees charged by the professionals you choose to work with.

 - Lawyer fees

 Note that the lawyer is supposed to conduct due diligence on the land, before and during the transaction.
-Also, after getting the approval from the commissioners office ,the buyer will be required to incur for the legal fees required for the lawyer preparing transfer papers to be executed by the seller and buyer.
+Also, after getting approval from the commissioner’s office, the buyer will be required to incur the legal fees required for the lawyer to prepare transfer papers to be executed by the seller and buyer.

 - Real estate agent

-For a seller, the real estate agency will prepare and market your property in different social media platforms to get more customers. therefore, you will be then needed to pay for the services
+For a seller, the real estate agent will prepare and market your property in different social media platforms to get more customers. therefore, you will be then needed to pay for the services

 Note that agency fees are not fixed since they are based on the value of the property and the services provided.